 Scores of starving and sick pelicans are found along the California coast

-Scores of sick and starving pelicans have been found in coastal California communities and many others have died

-Scores of starving and sick pelicans are found along the California coastShow all 9

-Scores of sick and starving pelicans have been found in coastal California communities in recent weeks and many others have died.
+Scores of sick, starving and dying pelicans have been found along the southern California coastline in recent weeks.

 Lifeguards spotted a cluster of two dozen sick pelicans earlier this week on a pier in coastal Newport Beach and called in wildlife experts to assist.